Cult image: Jainism

 In Jainism, the Tirthankaras ("ford-maker") represent the true goal of all human beings.
 Their qualities are worshipped by the Jains.
 Images depicting any of the twenty four Tirthankaras are placed in the Jain temples.
 There is no belief that the image itself is other than a representation of the being it represents.
 The Tirthankaras cannot respond to such veneration, but that it can function as a meditative aid.
-Although most veneration takes the form of prayers, hymns and recitations, the idol is sometimes ritually bathed, and often has offerings made to it; there are eight kinds of offering representing the eight types of karmas as per Jainism.
+Although most veneration takes the form of prayers, hymns and recitations, the cult image is sometimes ritually bathed, and often has offerings made to it; there are eight kinds of offering representing the eight types of karmas as per Jainism.
 This form of reverence is not a central tenet of the faith.

+Devotional worship to cult images has been a prevalent ancient practice in various Jaina sects, wherein learned Tirthankara (Jina) and human gurus have been venerated with offerings, songs and Āratī prayers.
+Like other major Indian religions, Jainism has premised its spiritual practices on the belief that "all knowledge is inevitably mediated by images" and human beings discover, learn and know what is to be known through "names, images and representations".
+Thus, idolatry has been a part of the major sects of Jainism such as Digambara and Shvetambara.
+The earliest archaeological evidence of the idols and images in Jainism is from Mathura, and has been dated to be from the first half of the 1st millennium AD.

+The creation of cult images, their consecration, the inclusion of Jaina layperson in images and temples of Jainism by the Jaina monks has been a historic practice.
+However, during the iconoclastic era of Islamic rule, between the 15th and 17th century, a Lonka sect of Jainism emerged that continued pursuing their traditional spirituality but without the Jaina arts, images and idols.